helm/chartmuseum/README.md

 Note: on certain S3-based storage backends, the `LastModified` field on objects is truncated to the nearest second.
 For more info, please see issue [#152](https://github.com/helm/chartmuseum/issues/152).

-In order to mitigate this, you may use the boolean flag `--storage-amazon-nearestsecond` (disabled by default).
+In order to mitigate this, you may use TODO.

 #### Using with Google Cloud Storage